Where do we start? What’s the plan? How is this all going to work out? Can we afford that? It’s all a bit too overwhelming to handle.

 -A birth plan?
 Have a general one, but be flexible, because you certainly can’t control everything that is going to happen.

 -A work plan?
 Sure, choose a career, but be open to changing your position as it will bring you a new skill set.

 -A lifestyle.
 It’s what we do.
 I can tell you that as of right now, WE HAVE NO IDEA where we will be one month from now.
 When we tested the waters (by writing the blog post) to see if anyone would be interested in buying our boat we didn’t expect such quick responses.
 Our “safety blanket” of the boat may soon be gone, opening up many other doors and options.

-We are not going to overly stress about making a plan right now, because in one weeks time everything could change, we expect that any sort of craziness could happen.
+We are not going to overly stress about making a plan right now, because in one week time everything could change, we expect that any sort of craziness could happen.
 So, in our eyes, no point wasting our time making the perfect plan.
-Instead I’ll use that time to enjoy where I am currently sitting…on a sailboat, near an island, in the Caribbean.
+Instead, I’ll use that time to enjoy where I am currently sitting…on a sailboat, near an island, in the Caribbean.